awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-editing-firewall-rules.md

-# Adding and editing firewall rules in Amazon Lightsail<a name="amazon-lightsail-editing-firewall-rules"></a>
+# Adding and editing instance firewall rules in Amazon Lightsail<a name="amazon-lightsail-editing-firewall-rules"></a>

  *Last updated: February 22, 2022*